 Laverne Cox has no shame in keeping a therapist on speed dial to avoid missing a beat in self-care.
 Laverne said during an interview with NBC:

 She said it has helped her, especially considering the idea that most of us have experienced intense trauma before we even realize what happened.
 It's so understandable to need a therapist to step in, or even just help us with our day-to-day so we can process every aspect of our lives.

 "My beauty regime is about what I put in my body, so it's about getting my sleep and drinking lots of water.
 I love water out of glass, not out of plastic.
 I'm big on hydrating."

 We're here for Tracee drinking her water and minding the business that pays her.

-It's no secret political activist and CNN Analyst has taken on the charge to fight for all things African American, no matter who she has to go head-to-head with.
+It's no secret political activist and CNN Analyst Angela Rye has taken on the charge to fight for all things Black, no matter who she has to go head-to-head with.
 And even this queen takes time to look after herself as often as she needs to.
 Her habit is a little different than we might expect, which actually makes it pretty amazing.
 She told ESSENCE she talks to her parents every day, and even sometimes multiple times a day: